Effective Date: 2 April 2026

 Do we send your personal information overseas?

-QUIIP is an organisation based in New South Wales, Australia.
-However our data may be stored in cloud back up software (such as Office 365, Dropbox, Google Cloud Platform) which may be potentially be stored overseas, most likely in the United States or in Asia.
+Quiip is an organisation based in New South Wales, Australia with a team that operates across Australia and overseas including Scotland, Canada, the United States of America, Germany and Spain.
+Our data may be stored in cloud back-up software (such as Google Workspace, Dropbox, Blink) which may be potentially be stored overseas, most likely in the United States or UK/EU.

 Do we use your personal information for direct marketing?